FREQUENTLY ASKED QUESTIONS

 - Continual mod support to help flush out mechanics we're not able to get to fast enough.

-Down the road the plan is to utilize the engine to enable quests and missions to perform, etc. This year the priority is working out the kinks on the 'living starships'.
+Down the road the plan is to utilize the engine to enable quests and missions to perform, etc. In 2013 the priority is working out the kinks on the 'living starships' while working from an entirely re-built engine from scratch.

 There's potential for an enormous amount of content, how will this all be done?